SamirTalwar/smoke/README.md

 At least one of standard output and standard error must be specified, though it can be empty.
 If no exit status is specified, it will be assumed to be `0`.

-### Example: Calculator
+### Simple test cases

+For a simple example, let's try testing a command-line calculator program.

 Our simplest calculator test case looks like this.
-It's a file named _smoke.yaml_ (the file basename is a convention; you can name it anything you want ending in _.yaml_).
+It's a specification file named _smoke.yaml_ (the file basename is a convention; you can name it anything you want ending in _.yaml_).

 ```yaml
 command: